 The PSL Hip System comes in 3 configurations to provide flexibility for the surgeon to accommodate the needs of the patient.
 The Living Hip or Ultra short hip stem helps address the issue of thigh pain in some patients.
 The elasticity of bone is greater than that of metal; therefore, if a stem extends into the anterior bow of the femur it can cause irritation and pain.
 The Living Hip is proximal to the area of the bend, reducing the chances of irritation to the femur.

 The PSL Stem is offered in 3 stem lengths and up to 13 different stem diameters to meet patient requirements.
-All the PSL Stems continue the principals of Wolff’s Law while adding additional length desired for many applications.
+All the PSL Stems continue the principles of Wolff’s Law while adding additional length desired for many applications.